Alvin Curran

 Gardening with John 1.1 (2006), sound installation for small garden shed, two iPods, flat panel loudspeakers, and dried mushrooms.
 Commissioned by Zerynthia for sonambiente 2006 in Berlin.
 Listen to an excerpt.
 Video with interview.

-Odes of Roba (2006), for chorus SATB (featuring bass) and instruments, on texts by Giacinto Scelsi and Clark Coolidge.
+Odes of Roba (2006), for chorus SATB (featuring bass), on texts by Giacinto Scelsi and Clark Coolidge.
 Duration 25'.
+Score sample page.

 Gardening with John (2005), sound installation for small garden shed, walk-on switches, iPod, flat panel loudspeakers, and dried mushrooms.
 Commissioned by the Arnolfini Gallery, Bristol, for the show Playing John Cage, curated by David Toop.